ESCOMP/CTSM/doc/source/tech_note/FUN/CLM50_Tech_Note_FUN.rst

 --------------------------------------------------------
 The original FUN model as developed by Fisher et al. (2008) and Brzostek et al. (2015) assumes a fixed plant tissue C:N ratio.
 This means that in the case where N is especially limiting, all excess carbon will be utilized in an attempt to take up more Nitrogen.
 It has been repeatedly observed, however, that in these circumstances in real life, plants have some flexibility in the C:N stoichiometry of their tissues, and therefore, this assumption may not be realistic. **lit review on CN ratios**

 Thus, in CLM5, we introduce the capacity for tissue C:N ratios to be prognostic, rather than static.
-Overall N and C availability (:math:`N_uptake` and :math:`C_{growth}`) and hence tissue C:N ratios, are both determined by FUN.
+Overall N and C availability (:math:`N_{uptake}` and :math:`C_{growth}`) and hence tissue C:N ratios, are both determined by FUN.
 Allocation to individual tissues is discussed in the allocation chapter

 Here we introduce an algorithm which adjusts the C expenditure on uptake to allow varying tissue C:N ratios.
 Increasing C spent on uptake will directly reduce the C:N ratio, and reducing C spent on uptake (retaining more for tissue growth) will increase it.
 C spent on uptake is impacted by both the N cost in the environment, and the existing tissue C:N ratio of the plant.
 The output of this algorithm is :math:`\gamma_{FUN}`, the fraction of the ideal :math:`C_{nuptake}` calculated from the FUN equation above (**link equation**).